-The Auditor General certified that the Council has met its legal duties for improvement planning and reporting, and believes that it is likely to meet the requirements of the Local Government (Wales) Measure 2009 during 2020-21.
+The Auditor General certified that the Council has met its legal duties for improvement planning and reporting and believes that it is likely to meet the requirements of the Local Government (Wales) Measure 2009 during 2020-21.

-Financial Sustainability (August 2020)
+Financial Sustainability (March 2020)

-During 2019-20 we examined the financial sustainability of each council in Wales.
-In Carmarthenshire County Council we concluded that the Council has maintained a sustainable financial position to date but will need to continue to develop its approach to delivering savings in light of anticipated budget pressures.
+During 2019-20 we examined the financial sustainability of each Council in Wales.
+In Blaenau Gwent County Borough Council, we concluded that despite a history of service overspending, the Council has recently taken steps to increase its level of useable reserves and is developing a more sustainable financial strategy.
 The report can be viewed here.